vercel/modelfusion/docs/integration/model-provider/llamacpp.md

    - For multi-modal models, you need to specify the projection with the `--mmproj` flag.
    - [llama.cpp server docs](https://github.com/ggerganov/llama.cpp/tree/master/examples/server)

+### Llamafile support

+[Llamafile](https://github.com/Mozilla-Ocho/llamafile) is a executable format for distributing LLMs.
+The server llamafiles start a llama.cpp server with the model.
+You can call it from ModelFusion in the same way as a regular llama.cpp server.

 ## Models

 You can use various GGUF models with llama.cpp.